uholeschak/ediabaslib/docs/GlobalSettings.md

   * _Bluetooth HCI snoop log file_: Current Bluetooth HCI snoop log file name.
 You could enable HCI snoop logging with the button _Configure snoop log_.
 * _Settings_ options:
   * _Default settings_: Restore the default settings for the global settings page.
-  * _Export settings_: Export settings to _DeepObbSettings.xml_ in the selected storage media folder.
+  * _Export settings_: Export settings to _DeepObbSettings.xml_ in the selected storage media folder subdirectory _Exports_.
 You could select if you also want to export private data.
   You should not pass on private data files to other people.
-  * _Import settings_: Import settings from _DeepObbSettings.xml_ in the selected storage media folder.
+  * _Import settings_: Import settings from _DeepObbSettings.xml_ in the selected storage media folder subdirectory _Exports_.

 ![Global settings](GlobalSettings_AppGlobalSettingsSmall.png)